Archive for Edible but untried

 Laetiporus sp. together with Omphalotus nidiformis

 I haven’t shown a picture of the pores, but they were white .
 This isn’t the right colour for Laetiporus sulphureus.
-It is interesting also that this species appears to be restricted to the warmer regions of the country, while L. sulphureus grows in places like England.
+It is interesting also that this species appears to be more common in the warmer regions of the country, while L. sulphureus grows in places like England.

 Some light is thrown on this subject by Michael Kuo, the Mushroom Expert.
 His comments can be found at this link.